Constantly Exhausted? This Is The Truth About Sleep Debt

 4. Keep a sleep journal

 To encourage a better sleep routine, try jotting down your nightly sleep patterns.
-Include the times you woke and went to bed, note any disruptions or patterns affecting your sleep throughout the night and keep track of sleep debt accumulation more easily to help stabilise your all-important downtime.
+Include the times you woke up and went to bed, note any disruptions or patterns affecting your sleep throughout the night and keep track of sleep debt accumulation more easily to help stabilise your all-important downtime.

-5. Take a tech-tox
+5. Take a tech-detox

 This is another well-researched no brainer.
 Limit your use of technological devices and finish use at least an hour before bedtime.
-Then, keep your gadgets away from your bed to promote a sleep sanctuary and perhaps alternate your iPhone for a candle, a crystal or a hard cover book.
+Then, keep your gadgets away from your bed to promote a sleep sanctuary and perhaps alternate your iPhone for a candle, a crystal or a hardcover book.

 6. Try meditating